vk12122/bitvijays.github.io-sphinx/docs/LFC-VulnerableMachines.rst

 From Nothing to a Unprivileged Shell
 ====================================

 At this point, we would have an idea about the different services and service version running on the system.
 Besides the output given by nmap.
-It is also recommended to check what software is being used on the webservers (eg certain cms's)
+It is also recommended to check what software is being used on the webservers (e.g. certain cms's)

 searchsploit
 ------------